Updated: Apr 21

 I personally believe in regulating the practise of Interior Design; it can be a highly complex profession, and "Unlike 'architect', 'interior designer' is not a protected term in the UK and therefore anyone is able to set up a practice and call themselves an interior designer regardless of qualifications or experience."
 BIID.

 A good interior designer should have bucket loads of integrity, be able to problem solve as problems inevitably crop up.
 A good interior designer requires excellent communication and organisational skills.
 A good head for money and budgets.
 Being able to translate a clients verbal brief into specifications and drawings, which then are used to obtain tenders and pricing to instruct and manage builders and craftsmen.
 Having knowledge of basic building is also helpful, but if you have a competent team around you they will support and advise where it's necessary.
 Interior Designers (should) add value by delivering the project on time, saving the client time and money and as a bonus increasing the value of the property they are working on creating worthwhile ROI -return on investment.
-My own personal objective is to provide outstanding customer service, every time, and therefore create repeat business.
+My own personal objective is to provide outstanding customer service, provide clients with eco-friendly and sustainable interior alternatives and to support British designers and manufacturers.